 Lightly dust the fondant with confectioners’ sugar and place it in a large zippered bag, squeezing out as much air as possible before sealing.
 Let it rest at room temperature at leastovernight before using.
 You can use it right away on small projects, like covering cupcakes, but it will be too soft to do anything larger or to sculpt with.

 This recipe holds well in the refrigerator for weeks, so it is helpful to make it ahead when you know you have an event or project coming up.
 If you make it ahead, just remove it from the refrigerator, allow it to rest, sealed and at room temperature, for at least 24 hours before using it.
+You can color it in advance, as well, but be aware that colors can deepen over time, and keeping it in direct light will cause the colors to fade.

 To use your fondant, dust the countertop with confectioners’ sugar.
 Place the fondant in the microwave for 10 seconds (no more) to soften it.
 Place on the counter and knead for a couple of minutes to soften further.
 Now you’re ready to add color, roll it out, or start sculpting!